 Vice-president at Audacia Group

 François Bonvin’s career has always been rich in experiences: as an entrepreneur developing the core software for Base7booking, as a mentor at the GENILEM Association and as Director of both Stickerkid and Stickeryeti brands.
-Thanks to his many achievements, coupled with his excellent interpersonal skills, he is now vice-president of Audacia Group.
+Thanks to his many achievements, coupled with his excellent interpersonal skills, he was vice-president of Audacia Group.